staillansag/wm-projects/README.md

 ### What needs to be done:
 1. Create the AKS cluster:
-    1. Position a few variables:
+    1. Position a few shell variables:
         ```
         location=westeurope         #Use "az account list-locations -o table" to list the available Azure locations
         resourceGroup=aks_group